Tempered distributions and Schwartz functions on definable manifolds: Invariants -- a possible application in fractal geometry

 \

 Example \ref{exmaple-koch-disc} above shows that it is not possible for the answers of both Question \ref{thm-same-iso-classes} and Question \ref{thm-irreg-is-invar} to be positive.
 It is not obvious that either must be positive.
-Note that proving Conjecture \ref{conj_on_nash} will say nothing about which (if any) is positive, as a semi-algebraic subset is never irregular.
+Note that proving Conjecture \ref{conj_on_definable} will say nothing about which (if any) is positive, as a subset is never irregular if it is definable in an o-minimal structure.

 \